samseptiano/simple-example-service/README.md

 # simple-example-service
-simple background service with notification (stopwatch app)
+simple source code of background service with notification with kotlin for android  (stopwatch app)